-If you are a vegan, you will want to make sure that the capsule itself isn’t made from gelatin!
-Most capsules for supplements and medications are made of gelatin, which is a protein made from animal skin, bones, and tissue.
+If you are a vegan, you will want to make sure that the capsule itself isn’t made from gelatin.
+Most capsules for supplements and medications are made of gelatin, a protein made from animal skin, bones, and tissue.

 What Are The Best Probiotic/Prebiotic Vegan Foods?

-Probiotics are the live bacteria themselves, whereas prebiotics are substances that can’t be digested but are a source of food for the probiotic bacteria, which helps them work more efficiently.
-If you would like to learn more about the difference between ProBiotics and PreBiotics then you can read our full Pre Biotic vs ProBiotic guide.
+Probiotics are the live bacteria themselves, whereas prebiotics is substances that can’t be digested but are a source of food for the probiotic bacteria, which helps them work more efficiently.
+If you would like to learn more about the difference between ProBiotics and PreBiotics, then you can read our full Pre Biotic vs ProBiotic guide.

 Generally speaking, vegan foods that may be in your diet that are especially bad for the health of your gut and digestive system are fried foods, foods high in fructose or artificial sugars, and spicy foods.
 For non-vegans, processed or very fatty meats are also particularly harmful!